dehsilvadeveloper/nestjs-comic-book-characters/docs/getting_started.md

 docker-compose exec main yarn run prisma:seed
 ```

-5. After following the setup steps, the application is ready to use on the following url:
+5. After following the install steps, the application is ready to use on the following url:

 ```
 http://localhost:3333/api/v1
 ```

-The url may vary depending on the variables defined in the .env file.
+The url can be different depending on the variables defined in the .env file.

-You only need to make the setup procedure once.
+You only need to make the install procedure once.

 ### Starting the application